I am writing a plug in WPF application. For variety of reasons, I have to put plugins into their own app domains. To name just a few:

 .vdproj) cannot be built by MSBuild, so one needs to intall a full fledged Visual Studio on the continuous integration server.
 At this point, I bailed on MSI.

 This one has two problems:

 - It does not return any errors except for an Event log message that comes from “COM+ SOAP Services” and just states that installing

 path into GAC failed.

-- there actually two GACs now.
+- There are actually two GACs now.
 One for .NET 2.0 and one for .NET 4.
 If your assembly is a .NET 4 assembly, the above code must be run under .NET 4 runtime.
-Otherwise GAC instlalation will fail.
+Otherwise GAC installation will fail.

 Figuring out under which runtime your code runs may not be an easy task, especially if it is invoked from a service via complex system of build and installation scripts.